sutefan1/TranslateAndLearn/README.md

 ## Implementation

 For the implementation I used a cross-platform framework called React Native.
-The main reasons to use it is my lack of experience in Android (Java, Kotlin) development and the project time.
 The next section covers my entire development setup from the editor to the third party frameworks I used.

 ### Environment